easystats/correlation/paper/paper.md

 ## Gaussian Graphical Models (GGMs)

-Such partial correlations can also be represented as **Gaussian graphical models** (GGM), an increasingly popular tool in psychology.
+Such partial correlations can also be represented as **Gaussian Graphical Models** (GGM), an increasingly popular tool in psychology.
 A GGM traditionally include a set of variables depicted as circles ("nodes"), and a set of lines that visualize relationships between them, which thickness represents the strength of association [@epskamp2018estimating; @Bhushan_2019].

 \small